Juni0u/CharacterFiles/README.md

     - Each lvl grants 1 point.
 In lvl 1 -> 1 Point to distribute;
     - Bonus Point depeding on the Race.
 Here this bonus is considered by the distribution of lvl+1 points.
 The extra point is the bonus point.

+*** During a battle the reference player always attacks first.